hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_secret.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Secret.
+Possible values must start with a letter or a number, only contain letters, numbers and hyphens and have a length of between 2 and 260 characters.
 Changing this forces a new Frontdoor Secret to be created.

 * `cdn_frontdoor_profile_id` - (Required) The Resource ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Secret to be created.